 Raúl Torrez was sworn in as Bernalillo County District Attorney on January 1st, 2017.

 Born and raised in Albuquerque, Raúl Torrez is a former federal prosecutor and senior advisor in President Obama’s Department of Justice.
-Working for nearly a decade as an Assistant United States Attorney, Assistant Attorney General and Assistant District Attorney, Raúl has worked at every level of the criminal justice system to protect our community and fight for justice.
+After nearly a decade as an Assistant United States Attorney, Assistant Attorney General, and Assistant District Attorney, Raúl has worked at every level of the criminal justice system to protect our community and fight for justice.

-Raúl graduated from Harvard University, went on to receive a Master’s Degree from the London School of Economics and attained his law degree from Stanford University.
-He currently lives in Albuquerque with his wife, Nasha, and their two children.
+Raúl graduated from Harvard University, went on to receive a Master’s Degree from the London School of Economics, and attained his law degree from Stanford University.
+He currently lives in Albuquerque with his wife and their two children.